bionick7/AstrodynamicsGamePrototype/Logbook.md

 Would probably need to be unrealistically fast

 Also implemented ship production in an unreasonably short time.
 The most daunting tasks are always the easiest

+## Status 17 Jan 24
+Module building implemented.
+A way to enforce the control of multiple planets is to force the acquisition of materials from multiple sources for production of ships and mudules